How to Paint Bathroom Cabinets for an Easy Vanity Upgrade

 Once the bathroom cabinet paint finish has dried completely, it's time to reattach drawer pulls, screw the hinges onto the doors, and hang the doors on the cabinetry box according to the map you made.
 If desired, spray-paint hardware and let dry before reattaching.
 Slide each drawer back into place.

 If you have a big project to tackle, consider renting a power sprayer from your local hardware store.
 Talk to the paint professional about what sprayer is right for you, and work with them to get what you need.
-This may include an air compressor, sprayer gun, and tubing.
-These tools are easy to use and guarantee a smooth finish.
+This might include an air compressor, sprayer gun, and tubing.
+These tools are easy to use and will help guarantee a smooth finish.

 For a super-smooth finish, you can send your cabinet doors and drawers to a professional paint shop or cabinetmaker.
-They can spray-paint kitchen cabinets off-site for a good-as-new look.
+They can spray-paint bathroom cabinets off-site for a good-as-new look.
 To find a professional, ask your paint retailer for a recommendation or search online for painting contractors.
-Paint vanity cabinet boxes yourself—this is a manageable do-it-yourself project.
+Plan to paint the vanity cabinet boxes yourself—this is typically a manageable do-it-yourself project.